 Oh S, Talpaz M, Gerds A, et al. 2020.
 Blood Advances.
 4(18):4282-4291.

-More than 820 patients with myelofibrosis have received momelotinib during its development, including a number of patients who remain on treatment since the start of the original Phase 2 studies initiated a decade ago.
-The data presented at EHA 2020 and ASH 2020 draw from more than 550 patients across the two previously conducted SIMPLIFY Phase 3 studies and their subsequent ongoing extended treatment periods, and further demonstrate the potential anemia benefits and favorable hematological safety profile and long-term term tolerability of momelotinib.
+More than 820 patients with myelofibrosis have received momelotinib during its development, including a number of patients who remain on treatment for more than ten years since the start of the original Phase 2 studies.
+The data presented at EHA 2020, ASH 2020 and EHA 2021 draw from more than 550 patients across the two previously conducted SIMPLIFY Phase 3 studies and their subsequent ongoing extended treatment periods, and further demonstrate the potential anemia benefits, favorable hematological safety profile and long-term term tolerability of momelotinib.